 Assessments of RITS

-The Bank has committed to conduct annual self-assessments of RITS against the Principles for Financial Market Infrastructures, which are international standards set by the Committee on Payment and Settlement Systems and the Technical Committee of the International Organization of Securities Commissions.
+The Bank has committed to conduct annual self-assessments of RITS against the Principles for Financial Market Infrastructures, which are international standards set by the Committee on Payments and Market Infrastructures (previously known as the Committee on Payment and Settlement Systems) and the Technical Committee of the International Organization of Securities Commissions.
 The first of these self-assessments, completed in 2013, concluded that RITS met all of the relevant principles.
-Previous self-assessments of RITS against international standards were carried out periodically against the Core Principles for Systemically Important Payments Systems – most recently in 2009.
+Previous self-assessments of RITS against international standards were carried out periodically against the Core Principles for Systemically Important Payments Systems, most recently in 2009.